 Care should be taken when interpreting the review scores above, though.
 The ratings are only valid when referring to cameras in the same category and of the same age.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Below are some additional questions and answers concerning some particular features of the GX8.

 What type of imaging sensor is used in the Panasonic GX8?

 The camera is build around a CMOS (Complementary Metal–Oxide–Semiconductor) sensor.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Panasonic GX8 to convert the raw signal into an image file and perform noise reduction and image sharpening?

 The camera has a native sensitivity range from ISO 200 to ISO 25600, which can be extended to ISO 100-25600.

 Does the Panasonic GX8 have a selfie-friendly screen?